bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 ## Unresolved questions

-1. Should we change the `AppBuilder` API to be structured for consistency, or keep the existing builder pattern?
-2. Should an automatic or simple coercion from a single system into a system set be added to improve ergonomics?
+1. Should we automatically label single systems added to plugins to improve ergonomics?
-3. Should we rename `SystemDescriptor` to something more user-friendly like `ConfiguredSystem`?
+2. Should we rename `SystemDescriptor` to something more user-friendly like `ConfiguredSystem`?
-4. Are system labels and resource types exported within the `Plugin` trait forced to be `pub`?
+3. Are system labels and resource types exported within the `Plugin` trait forced to be `pub`?
 Should they be?
-5. What should `hard_before` and `hard_after` be called?
+4. What should `hard_before` and `hard_after` be called?
+5. Should `PluginGroup` and `App::add_plugins` be deprecated?

 ## Future possibilities

-This is a simple building block that would help with the broader scheduler plans intended in [Bevy #2801](https://github.com/bevyengine/bevy/discussions/2801).
+This is a simple building block that advances the broader scheduler plans being explored in [Bevy #2801](https://github.com/bevyengine/bevy/discussions/2801).

-Automatic hard sync point insertion is by far the most controversial and ambitious part of this proposal.
 This could be extended and improved in the future with:

 1. Enhanced system visualization tools.
 2. Hints to manually specify which hard sync points various systems run between.
 3. Stages could (optionally?) be replaced with automatically inferred hard sync points on the basis of hard system ordering dependencies.
 4. Provide a more global, staged analysis of system and resource initialization to reduce or eliminate order-dependence of app initialization, as raised in [Bevy #1255](https://github.com/bevyengine/bevy/issues/1255).
-5. `as_if_before` functionality will improve the ability to control ordering between plugin system sets without inducing excessive blocking.
+5. If-needed ordering constraints ([Bevy #2747](https://github.com/bevyengine/bevy/discussions/2747)) will significantly improve the ability to control ordering between plugin system sets without inducing excessive blocking.